Day Trip to Sintra Planning the Perfect Lisbon to Sintra Tour by JetSettingFools.com

 One Day in Sintra Itinerary

-In order to make the most of the day, visitors need to be on one of the early trains from Lisbon.
-To allow for a fun day in Sintra, we recommend departing Lisbon by 8am.
+In order to make the most of the day, you need to be on one of the early trains from Lisbon.
+We recommend departing Lisbon by 8am.

 If you are taking public transport to get to Rossio (or any other station), give yourself plenty of time for connections.
-Buses and trams don’t always run on time – and a late arrival could result in missing your Rossio to Sintra train.
+Buses and trams don’t always run on time.

 Pena Palace

-Key points of interest include the Coat of Arms (above the second archway leading up to the castle), the main façade geometric tiles, the intricate Triton (Half-Man Half-Fish) creature above the entrance, the watchtowers, the west-facing balcony and the Wall Walk.
+Key points of interest include the Coat of Arms (above the second archway leading up), the main façade geometric tiles, the intricate Triton (Half-Man Half-Fish) above the entrance, the west-facing balcony and the Wall Walk.

 Pena Palace Park

-Take a leisurely stroll through the park, finding your way along twisting paths, around picture-perfect lakes and up to viewpoints.
+Now take a leisurely stroll, finding your way along twisting paths, around picture-perfect lakes and up to viewpoints.
 Hidden among the lush grounds are statues, sculptures and grottos.

-While we think it is best to simply enjoy the gardens and see what you stumble upon, top sights to track down are the Temple of Columns, Warrior Statue and High Cross (Cruz Alta) scenic viewpoint.
+While we feel it’s best to simply enjoy the gardens and see what you stumble upon, but you might want to track down the Temple of Columns, Warrior Statue and High Cross (Cruz Alta) scenic point.

 Moorish Castle

 Those interested in historic sights and epic views will not want to miss the Moorish Castle.
-Inside, visitors are free to explore the grounds, towers and walls.
+Inside, you are free to explore the grounds, towers and walls.
 (Allow at least 1 hour).

 When you depart the castle, rather than exiting through the archway to the main road, detour to the right onto the Sintra Pedestrian Path.